Nextcloud: History

-In August 2019 was released to the public government of France, Sweden and Netherlands will use Nextcloud for file transfer.
+In August 2019 it was announced that the governments of France, Sweden and the Netherlands will use Nextcloud for file transfer.

 In January 2020 Nextcloud 18 "Nextcloud Hub" was released.
 The major change was direct integration of an Office suite (OnlyOffice) and Nextcloud claimed the goal to compete with Office 365 and Google Docs.
-Partnership with Ionos was made revealed - it's hosting location in Germany and compliance with GDPR should support the goal of data sovereignty.
+Partnership with Ionos was revealed – its hosting location in Germany and compliance with GDPR should support the goal of data sovereignty.

 In spring 2020 remote work and web conferencing usage raised due to COVID-19 pandemic and Nextcloud released version 19 with chat and videoconferencing Talk app integrated into the application core.
 Talk with an optional "high performance back-end" allows self-hosting of web conferences with more than 10 participants.
 Collabora Online was introduced as another integrated office suite.

 In August 2021 Nextcloud was chosen as collaboration platform for European cloud software GAIA-X.